mtuann/comp5120-data-vis/project01-trash-wheel.md

    - Polystyrene
    - GlassBottles

-### Question 2: What is the seasonal pattern of trash accumulation in terms of weight, volume, and the number of plastic bags?
+### Question 2:  How does the seasonal pattern of trash accumulation vary for different types of trash (e.g., plastic bottles, glass bottles, plastic bags)?

 #### 1. Data Preparation:
    - Load the dataset into R.
    - Explore and clean the data if necessary.

 #### 2. Data Visualization:
-   - Create line plots or bar charts to visualize the seasonal pattern of trash accumulation in terms of weight, volume, and the number of plastic bags.
+   - Create a heatmap to visualize the correlation matrix between different types of trash (e.g., plastic bottles, polystyrene items, glass bottles, cigarette butts, wrappers, and sports balls).
-   - Aggregate the data by month and year to analyze seasonal trends.
+   - Generate line plots or bar charts to visualize the seasonal pattern of trash accumulation for each type of trash.
+Aggregate the data by month and year to analyze seasonal trends.
-   - Use different colors or line styles to represent each variable (weight, volume, plastic bags).
+   - Use boxplots or violin plots to compare the distribution of trash accumulation across different seasons (e.g., summer, winter) for each type of trash.
+   - Optionally, create scatterplots to explore potential relationships between different types of trash accumulation (e.g., plastic bottles vs. plastic bags).

 #### 3. Insights:
-   - Identify any seasonal patterns in trash accumulation, such as higher accumulation during certain months or years.
-   - Determine if there are any correlations between weight, volume, and the number of plastic bags over time.
+   - Determine if there are significant correlations between different types of trash accumulation.
+For example, you might find that certain types of trash tend to co-occur more frequently, indicating potential common sources or behaviors.
+   - Analyze the seasonal patterns of trash accumulation to identify if there are specific seasons when certain types of trash are more prevalent.
+Consider external factors such as weather or human activities that might influence trash accumulation patterns.
+   - Compare the seasonal patterns of different types of trash accumulation to understand if there are variations in trash generation based on factors such as human activities (e.g., increased outdoor activities in summer leading to more plastic bottles or sports ball litter).

 #### 4. Variables Involved:
    - Month